Of all the celestial bodies in our Milky Way, Chris Martin

 had declared painting flat dead, and had “this kind of railroad song idea that they had made the paintings that needed to be made, according to a few artwork-historical inevitability.”

-In his early years, Martin defined, he become heavily invested in the form of “masterpiece syndrome.”
+In his early years, Martin defined, he became heavily invested in the form of “masterpiece syndrome.”
 He wanted to make terrific works of art, but “the component approximately looking to make a masterpiece is that you’re very conscious of wanting to place the whole thing into one portray,” he stated.
 He honestly attempted—several works from the late Seventies and early ’80s are caked in inches of paint.

 —that liberated Martin to abandon this syndrome and “open myself to where the portray could move, and also open myself to an exclusive identity,” he stated.
 Distinctions between abstraction and figuration, high and low, became increasingly meaningless.
 “The temple of artwork has to be ironic if you have something famous that comes into it,” he railed, “and I hate that.
 That’s this type of horrible lack of spirit.”.

-(every other member of the 27 Club).
-He envied Basquiat’s ability to take something he changed into inquisitive about and contain it straight into his paintings.
+Gradually, Martin’s high-minded separation between “art” and “not-art” began to thin.
+He took the explosion of street artwork and came to appreciate Jean-Michel Basquiat (every other member of the 27 Club).
+He envied Basquiat’s ability to take something he changed into inquisitive about and incorporate it straight into his paintings.

 One peer whose impact on Martin is possibly still underrecognized is the painter Katherine Bradford